 The program includes visits to sites of historic and cultural importance in and around Budapest such as museums, galleries and theaters.
 Students also participate in excursions to the Danube Bend and to other culturally and historically significant parts of Hungary.
 In addition, a four-day study tour to rural villages in Transylvania in Romania is included.
 During this excursion, students stay with families and learn about this unique area, one of Europe's most ethnically diverse regions.

 Students will be charged standard HWS tuition and fees, room fees and a $550 administrative fee.
 This will cover tuition for a five-course semester, housing and all course-related expenses, including excursions.
 Note that no HWS board fee will be charged.
 Students should plan to bring their board fee to Hungary to cover meal expenses.
 While these expenses will vary according to individual tastes, we estimate that about $1900-$2000 should be sufficient for students who typically prepare their own meals.
-Additional expenses not covered include airfare, books, visa and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1000-$1200 from the East Coast, books at $250 and visa at $100.
+Additional expenses not covered include airfare, books, visa and personal expenses (laundry, entertainment, independent travel, etc.).
+We estimate airfare for this program at $1100-$1300 from the East Coast, books at $200, local transport at $75 and visa at $100.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1,500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.